Ecampus - Review Process for Ecampus Proposals

 - The Office of Academic Programs, Assessment, and Accreditation will maintain a list of all approved Ecampus delivered programs (majors, minors, certificates, and options), and entered into the Curricular Database.
 Ecampus programs will be placed on the Office of Academic Programs, Assessment, and Accreditation home web page.

-- Ecampus will not fund or develop any course that has not been approved through the CPS Category II process.
-When a course proposal comes to Ecampus that has not been approved by the Curriculum Council, Ecampus will have the proposer submit the course through the regular Category II review process.
-Ecampus will review the course for online delivery, but will fund the course for development only after it has received Category II approval.
+- Ecampus will not fund or develop any course that has not been approved through the Curricular Proposal System course approval process.
+When a course proposal comes to Ecampus that has not been approved by the Curriculum Council, Ecampus will have the proposer submit the course through the regular review process.
+Ecampus will review the course for online delivery, but will fund the course for development only after it has received approval.

 - Ecampus will accept course proposals for online delivery only if the course appears in the OSU Catalog.

 - Ecampus will not send course proposals for additional curricular review because they have already been reviewed and approved, and currently exist in the OSU Catalog.

 - Ecampus will copy the Curriculum Coordinator in the Office of Academic Programs, Assessment, and Accreditation on the approved course proposals.

 - The Curriculum Coordinator will facilitate the implementation of course schedule-type coding by submitting an expedited proposal through the CPS.

 Extended Campus: October 13, 2011; revised version approved January 9, 2012

 Office of Academic Programs, Assessment, and Accreditation: October 14, 2011; revised version approved January 11, 2012